ray-project/kuberay/docs/guidance/kubeflow-integration.md

 # Kubeflow: an interactive development solution

+The [Kubeflow](https://www.kubeflow.org/) project is dedicated to making deployments of machine learning (ML) workflows on Kubernetes simple, portable and scalable.

 # Requirements
 * Dependencies
     * `kustomize`: v3.2.0 (Kubeflow manifest is sensitive to `kustomize` version.)